 There are several benefits of using robotic gait trainers.

-- Robotic gait trainers are controlled by software that gets data from sensors and motors, to allow for adjustments to be made
+- Robotic gait trainers are controlled by software that gets data from sensors and motors, to allow for adjustments to be made on things like steps per minute and effort initiated by the child versus the robot

 - They provide a more natural gait pattern